jzheng20/SOLID/content/event/2021-11-27/index.md

   postcode:
   country:

 summary: Kevin Kung was recently presented with an [Earthshot Prize](https://earthshotprize.org/) in the Clean Air Category, worth $1 million British pounds, as well as another US$250,000—the equivalent of C$1.9 million in total— in the Carbon Dioxide Removal Demonstration student category from the [XPrize and Musk Foundation](https://www.xprize.org/prizes/elonmusk/articles/xprize-and-musk-foundation-name-23-winners-in-five-million-dollar-carbon-removal-student-competition), founded by Elon Musk.
-The Earthshot Prize is awarded by the Royal Foundation of The Duke and Duchess of Cambridge—otherwise known as Prince William and Kate Middleton.
+The Earthshot Prize is awarded by the Royal Foundation of The Duke and Duchess of Cambridge—otherwise known as Prince William and Kate Middleton. >> [National Post  UBC News](https://nationalpost.com/news/canada/ubc-post-doc-student-wins-1-9-million-funding-from-prince-william-and-elon-musk-competitions)
 abstract: